khusnetdinov/ruby.fundamental/README.md

 ## Threads

 Note about parallelism and concurrency: The primary difference between using processes versus threads is the way that memory is handled.
 At a high level, processes copy memory, while threads share memory.
 This makes process spawning slower than thread spawning, and leads to processes consuming more resources once running.
 Overall, threads incur less overhead than processes.
 This Thread API is a Ruby API.
 I've hinted that the different Ruby implementations have different underlying threading behaviours.
-That's certainly the case, but all the Ruby implementations we're looking at in this book support this same Thread API.

 #### Green Thread